johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 	7. Landing -- will feel fast!
 		1. Leaning procedure
 		2. Expect higher [[GS]] and [[TAS]], but same [[IAS]]
+	8. Parking and Securing
+		1. Be mindful of parking on slopes, can drain fuel
+		2. May need chocks or rope/stakes

 ### Completion Standards
 Learner understands the unique considerations required for mountain flying.
 They are able to apply these considerations while planning subsequent mountain flying.